myoung7/game-closet/README.md

 Currently in a beta stage.

 ## Known Issues
-- Auto Layout Constraints breaking in the debug for the Game List Cells.
-Images are laid out correctly, but need to fix the error.
+- Even if all games are removed for a particular platform, the platform still appears in the BrowsePlatformViewController.
--Even if all games are removed for a particular platform, the platform still appears in the BrowsePlatformViewController.
+- Data size of app increases without adding games to collection.

 **API Database created and hosted by Giant Bomb http://www.giantbomb.com/**